NityaAgarwal/NityaAgarwal/README.md

 <!-- NOTE - THE ACTUAL ORIGINAL FILE IS SAVED ON YOUR DESKTOP, COPY REST FROM THERE -->
 ## What I'm working on these days?
-I am currently deepening my knowledge in the domain of Cybersecurity and am pursuing Google Cybersecurity Professional Certificate (progress so far - completed 5 of the 8 total sub-courses)
+I am currently deepening my knowledge in the domain of Cybersecurity and recently completed Google Cybersecurity Professional Certificate (awaiting digital-certificate)
 <!--DSA!
 Yes, it is an integral part of an engineer's learning curve, not just because of its obvious need in technical interviews, but more importantly as it helps build logic.
 Recently I started maintaining a private repository to collect all my solved questions in one place.
 Will make it public soon-->